 Unless noted otherwise, we have sourced data relating to systemwide trends and market shares from the central bank.
 Bank-specific figures originate from the banks' reports and are based on our own chart of accounts and may be adjusted for analytical purposes.
 Please refer to Financial Statement Adjustments in the Analysis of Financial Institutions published on 9 August 2018.
 We do not use the Bank of Israel's exchange rates in converting figures from Israeli shekel into US dollars, so US dollar figures may differ from bank reported figures.

 ESG considerations

-First International Bank of Israel Ltd.'s ESG Credit Impact Score is Neutral-to-Low CIS-2 rating; i.e., the overall influence of these attributes on the rating is non-material.
+First International Bank of Israel Ltd.'s ESG Credit Impact Score is Neutral-to-Low CIS-2

 Exhibit 8 ESG Credit Impact Score